root080/RockPaperScissors/README.md

 1) Download the code from the main branch

-2) Open a terminal (ex. the terminal that came with your gnu/linux distribution, PowerShell on Windows, terminal on macOS or Termux on Android)
+2) Open a terminal (e.g. the terminal that came with your gnu/linux distribution, PowerShell on Windows, terminal on macOS or Termux on Android)

 3) Go into the directory of the game